The new Riverside is coming. Sign up here for the launch event.

 Zoom Recording Quality Local vs Cloud

-How Do I Increase the Quality of a Zoom Recording?
+How to Increase the Quality of a Zoom Recording: 4 Ways

 You can improve your overall Zoom recording quality by selecting the right settings within the program and using additional software.
 We’ll describe how to choose the best settings for your recordings, explain local recording, and explore screen capture software.